xesdoog/Flatbed-Script/README.md

 ## Known Issues:
 - Towed vehicle position is not consistent.
 Some will clip through the flatbed and others will sit higher.

+## To Do:
+- [ ] Fix position of towed vehicles based on vehicle's size or class.
+- [ ] Use another logic for finding nearby vehicles, therefore including more if not all GTA vehicles. *(Towing a plane still won't make sense though but whatever)*